richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 is published as part of the "Request for Comments" (RFC) document series.
-This archival series is the official publication channel for Internet standards documents and other publications of the IESG, IAB, and Internet community.
-RFCs can be obtained from a number of Internet hosts using anonymous FTP, gopher, World Wide Web, and other Internet document-retrieval systems.
+This archival series is the official publication channel for Internet standards documents and other publications of the IESG, IAB, and the Internet community.
+RFCs can be obtained from a number of Interenet hosts using standard Internet applications such as the WWW.

-The RFC series of documents on networking began in 1969 as part of the original ARPA wide-area networking (ARPANET) project (see Appendix A for glossary of acronyms).
-RFCs cover a wide range of topics in addition to Internet Standards, from early discussion of new research concepts to status memos about the Internet.
+The RFC series of documents on networking began in 1969 as part of the original ARPA wide-area networking (ARPANET) project.
+RFCs cover a wide range of
+topics in addition to Internet Standards, from early discussion of new research concepts to status memos about the Internet.
 RFC publication is the direct responsibility of the RFC Editor, under the